Required Buyer Paperwork

 - Federal tax returns and W-2 forms from the past two years.

-At least one recent paycheck stub showing your name and Social Security number, the name and address of your employer, and your year-to-date earnings (some lenders will want the most recent month's worth of paycheck stubs).
+- At least one recent paycheck stub showing your name and Social Security Number, the name and address of your employer, and your year-to-date earnings (some lenders will want stubs to reflect the most recent whole month).

-Not all lenders and loan programs will require all of this documentation, and borrowers with very strong credit scores may need to provide little or any of it.
+Not all lenders and loan programs will require all of this documentation, and borrowers with very strong credit scores may not have to provide most of it.
 But having it handy may save valuable time during the application process.